se-edu/se-book/projectPlanning/workBreakdownStructure/text.md

 <tip-box>

-:package: Some examples of ill-defined tasks and their better-defined counterparts:
+{{ icon_example }} Some examples of ill-defined tasks and their better-defined counterparts:

 | :-1: Not good | :+1: Better
 | ------- | ----------------------------